 At first, I tried to go all cashmere with my sweater wardrobe, but I quickly learned that they just don’t last (every single cashmere piece I have ever owned got holes within the first six months of wear), and they just aren’t versatile enough (they’re really only good for daywear).

 Don’t go shopping

 So now I don’t go shopping.
 I know it will only lead me to impulse buy.
-Instead, I look at my list above to see what I need—for example right now the only pieces I’m shopping for are the perfect black sweater, the perfect terry sweater, two skirts, two dresses, and and the perfect hat for summer—and then I look at my Pinterest board to see the exact item I’m looking for.
+Instead, I look at my list above to see what I need—for example right now the only pieces I’m shopping for are the perfect white tee, the perfect black sweater, and the perfect hat for summer—and then I look at my Pinterest board to see the exact item I’m looking for.
 I might spend an entire year searching for the perfect product, never compromising until I find the exact item I’m looking for.

 If it’s not perfect, wait

 There were a couple of times that I needed something time sensitive and so I made a rash decision.
 For example, last summer I tried to find the perfect hat, and I wanted to find that perfect hat before my girlfriends and I went to France.
 Rashly, I bought a hat.
 But it wasn’t the perfect hat.
 When I came back I regretted that I had bought it and wished I had waited to find the perfect one.
 Which now I am still trying to find.
 Rather than buying something temporary and then replacing it, I wish that I had waited and just bought the perfect thing when I found it.

 Sometimes I find the perfect thing only to discover that it’s actually not the perfect thing after I’ve worn it for a few months (for example, Vince leggings that I bought that stretched out horribly after a few months of use or an impulse buy at a boutique that doesn’t accept returns).
 Because of this I now have a rule that all of my purchases have to be made from Nordstrom.